AttackOnJasper/University-notes/psych253/psych253.md

 ### Decision Making in Altered States (MacDonald, Zanna, Fong)
 - Study 1 Lab Study
 	- Gave alcohol to maintain the same level for each participants
-	- Measure attitudes and intetions to drink and drive
+	- Measure attitudes and intentions to drink and drive
 - Study 2 Telephone Diary Study
 	- early condition: call answering machine as soon as they arrive at bar
 	- late condition: call before they leave the bar
 	- measure same as study 1 & BALs (amount of alcohol)

-### Seeing virutes in Faults (Sandra Murray & John Holmes)
+### Seeing virutes in Faults: Negativity and Transformation of interpersonal narratives in close relationships (Sandra Murray & John Holmes)
+- Individual develop story-like representations of partners to relieve feelings of doubt from partners' faults
+- Study 1:
+	- self-report to assess individuals' perceptions -> examine how dating individuals evaluate research
+	- low / high conflicts in partners
+- Study 2